Rock-n-Prog/web-ts-monorepo-starter-pack/docs/architecture/packages/theme.md

 Library is located at [`packages/theme`](../../../packages/theme).

-Contains color palette and definition of generic theme for TreeView apps.
+Contains color palette and definition of generic theme for ACME apps.